xingchen-fan/DY_stat_boost/README.md

    * The CRAB config file you want to use.
    * The number of submissions you want to submit. `n` means **n*10k** jobs submitted here.
    * The name of the submission for monitoring.
 In each submission, a number will be added at the end of it so that the names are different.
-   * The folder in our CERNBOX where you want to download the output files to.
+   * The subdirectory in our CERNBOX where you want to download the output files to.
    * The tag at the end of the output root files.
 In each submission, a number will be added at the end of it so that the tags are different.

 Now, you successfully submit **n** submissions of jobs and there will eventually be about **n***9500 output files (5% failure rate) in `/YOURDIR/2017` if evenrything goes as intended.